flutter/website/src/content/cookbook/networking/delete-data.md

   if (response.statusCode == 200) {
     // If the server did return a 200 OK response,
-    // then parse the JSON.
+    // then return an empty Album.
 After deleting,
     // you'll get an empty JSON `{}` response.
     // Don't return `null`, otherwise `snapshot.hasData`
     // will always return false on `FutureBuilder`.